VisionArt/GetCleanData_CourseProject/CodeBook.md

 Please note that for all numeric variables the range of values is [-1, 1] unless provided separately for given variable.

 * subjectID: int; Number of the subject tested, ranged 1-30.
-* activityID: factor w/ 6 levels; Activity performed by subject.
+* activityType: factor w/ 6 levels; Activity performed by subject.
 The values are:
   1 WALKING
   2 WALKING_UPSTAIRS
   3 WALKING_DOWNSTAIRS